haripriyaaharikumar/haripriyaaharikumar.github.io/_pages/about.md

 Research Interest
 ======
-Artificial Intelligence systems are vulnerable to various types of attacks.
-My research interest is to develop mechanisms to understand Adversarial Machine Learning such as adversarial attacks, and backdoor attacks.
-I focus on building frameworks to defend against such attacks in machine learning models to make them trustable and safe to use.
-I am also interested in machine unlearning, differential privacy, data manifold analysis, and out of distribution detection.
+Artificial Intelligence systems are inherently vulnerable to a range of adversarial threats, including adversarial and backdoor attacks.
+My research is focused on developing robust mechanisms to enhance the trustworthiness and security of machine learning models, ensuring their safe and reliable deployment.
+I am particularly interested in advancing the understanding of Adversarial Machine Learning, as well as exploring areas such as machine unlearning, differential privacy, data manifold analysis, and out-of-distribution detection.

 News
 ======
+- **July 2025**: Awarded a travel grant from ELSA funds (Mobility Funding) to attend a CISPA-ELLIS-Summer School 2025 in Trustworthy AI (August 4-8, 2025).
+- **June 2025**: My first paper "Privacy-Preserving Neural Processes for Probabilistic User Modeling" at University of Manchester has been accepted to UAI 2025 (Rank A*) conference.
+This work has been a collaborative work with Aalto University, Imperial College London, and ELLIS institute Finland.
 - **February 2025**: Awarded travel grant for attending IEEE Conference on Secure and Trustworthy Machine Learning (SaTML), 2025.
 - **February 2025**: Our paper "Defense Against Multi-target Multi-trigger Backdoor Attacks" accepted to PAKDD, 2025.
 - **December 2024**: Our paper "Targeted Manifold Manipulation Against Adversarial Attacks" got accepted in IEEE Conference on Secure and Trustworthy Machine Learning (SaTML), 2025.